Platoniq/wilder-journal/_articles/en/intersectional-mental-health-support.md

  By engaging in participatory processes and participatory research, young people co produced policy recommendations for intersectionality inclusive mental health support.

 ### Check the policy recomendations here

+This project is being made possible thanks to organisations such as Fundación Platoniq, la University of Birmingham, 42 street, KR, Youth Focus, RSA and UK Research and Innovation.
+And is supported by Open Society Foundation and ALDA.
+European Association for Local Democracy.